rugbyprof/3013-Algorithms/Resources/01-Comments/README.md

 //       describe program here thoroughly
 //
 // Usage:
-//       how to use program if necessary
+//       how to use the program if necessary
 //
 // Files:            (list of all source files used in this program)
 /////////////////////////////////////////////////////////////////////////////////